Curiosity, Self-Authorship, and Mindframing with Anne-Laure Le Cunff

 Run a 20-minute mindframing rep

-Use this when you are stuck in “I don’t know what to do,” “I’m not that kind of person,” or “I need more information first.”
+I come back to this when I'm stuck in "I don't know what to do," "I'm not that kind of person," or "I need more information first."
+It usually unsticks something within twenty minutes.

 - Name the live question.
 Write one concrete question: "Should I pursue ___?", "How do I learn ___?", "Why am I avoiding ___?", or "What do I want after ___?"